awsdocs/amazon-emr-management-guide/doc_source/emr-lf-architecture.md

-# Architecture of SAML\-Enabled Single Sign\-On and Fine\-Grained Access Control<a name="emr-lf-architecture"></a>
+# Architecture of SAML\-enabled single sign\-on and fine\-grained access control<a name="emr-lf-architecture"></a>

 The following diagram illustrates the architecture of SAML\-enabled single sign\-on and fine\-grained access control with Lake Formation and Amazon EMR\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/emr/latest/ManagementGuide/images/EMR-saml-based-federation.png)

 1. An unauthenticated user uses the proxy agent to access EMR notebook or Zeppelin\.
-The user is redirected to your organization’s Identity Provider \(IdP\) sign\-on page\.
+The user is redirected to your organization's Identity Provider \(IdP\) sign\-on page\.

 1. The IdP verifies the user's identity in your organization\.